Southport misinformation ‘turbo charged’ by foreign bots online

 Some of the bots are thought to have been based in Russia.

-A small percentage of the arrests linked to the disorder were for online offences, while the rest were for disorder or violence in real life.
+It is estimated that 99 of the 1,590 arrests were for online offences, while the rest were for disorder or violence in real life.

 Mr Jukes went on: “There’s a legend which has emerged that the thought police were out arresting hundreds and hundreds of people for having opinions.